-In the 1940s, Toyota researched making improvements to their factory and found inspiration from an unlikely source: supermarkets!
+In the 1940s, Toyota researched improving their factory and found inspiration from an unlikely source: supermarkets!

 In a supermarket, customers take a product from the shelves and buy it when they need it (not before and not after).
 When an item is almost out of stock, the supermarket employees order more.
-This was a "just-in-time" way of keeping the right amount of products on the shelves.
-Rather than order a large quantity of one particular product, supermarkets tend to order smaller amounts and then re-order when stocks are low.
-Kanban reduces waste and inefficiency by not having too much product.
+This is a "just-in-time" way of keeping the right amount of products on the shelves.
+Rather than ordering a large quantity of one particular product, supermarkets tend to order smaller amounts and reorder when stocks are low.
+Thus, Kanban reduces waste and inefficiency by not having too much product.

-Toyota engineers applied a visual management system by using actual cards on a bulletin board to show the steps in their manufacturing process.
+Toyota engineers applied a visual management system by using cards on a bulletin board to show the steps in their manufacturing process.
 Because the system was displayed visually, the engineers could communicate more effectively on what work needed to be done and when.
-With the goal of reducing waste, (in this case, items of partially completed inventory in the system that are waiting to move down the production line) the engineers would plan their work so that each step of production was applied just-in-time for each item in the factory.
+With the goal of reducing waste (in this case, items of partially completed inventory in the system waiting to move down the production line), the engineers would plan their work, so each step of production was applied just-in-time for each item in the factory.

-Limit Work In Progress - Rather than working on 20 features at the same time, it is better to focus on starting, finishing, and releasing a smaller number (say 5).
+Limit work in progress - Rather than working on 20 features at the same time, it is better to focus on starting, finishing, and releasing a smaller number (say five).
 With fewer items, you spend less time producing them.
 You can finish quicker than when you focus on a large number of items simultaneously.
 The time from beginning a feature, or a task, to its completion, is reduced and customers see value sooner.

-Manage Flow - Flow is the concept of moving items quickly through the system.
-Teams manage their flow by tracking how long an item spends in each possible status (how long it is waiting to be tested, how long before someone starts work on it, etc).
-Reducing these times becomes a goal for the team.
+Manage flow - Flow is the concept of moving items quickly through the system.
+Teams manage their flow by tracking how long an item spends in each possible status (how long it is waiting to be tested, how long before someone starts work on it, etc.).
+Reducing these times becomes a team goal.

-Feedback Loops - Taking moments to reflect on what is working and to consider improvements is vital in Kanban.
+Feedback loops - Taking time to reflect on what is working and considering improvements is vital in Kanban.

-Visualize - The team is empowered to make effective decisions when the work is visible using a board which shows all of the status, bottlenecks, and system limits
+Visualize - The team is empowered to make effective decisions when the work is visible using a board that shows the status, bottlenecks, and system limits.

 Perhaps the most important factor in Kanban's effectiveness is that all work items and their statuses are shown on a board.